anzuan04/InfiniteCalculator/Infinite_Calculator/CODE_DESCRIPTION.md

 # CODE_DESCRIPTION

-The summarized description about InfiniteNumberNode.c and main.c
+The summarized description about InfiniteNumberNode.c

 ## InfiniteNumberNode.c